PROPERTY RIGHTS: DEFINITION

 What are the main limitations of property rights?

-How is property law protected in France?
+How is property right protected in France?

-Can you lose your property rights?
+Can one lose their property rights?

 Conclusion